I’ve drunk Bombay Sapphire gin all over the world. Literally.

 How to get to the Bombay Distillery in Laverstoke

 Laverstoke Mill is located is a small village in Hampshire, south-west of London, along the M3 motorway.
-It’s 60 miles from central London, around 1.5hours by car.
-Longer if the Queen decides to have a razz around town and traffic jams up.
+It’s 60 miles from central London, around 1.5hours by car and just 40 minutes from Southampton.
+Longer if the King decides to have a razz around town and traffic jams up.

 If you can’t con…I mean convince…one of your group to be the designated driver, the distillery operates a shuttle bus that runs from Overton or Micheldever train stations to the distillery and back (£3 for a return shuttle ticket).